Analyst Ratings For Ulta Beauty | Benzinga

 |0

-This current average has increased by 7.83% from the previous average price target of $349.07.
+This current average represents a 7.31% increase from the previous average price target of $353.13.

 How Are Analyst Ratings Determined?